salesforce/lwc-rfcs/0000-template.md

-- Start Date: (fill me in with today's date, YYYY-MM-DD)
-- RFC PR: (leave this empty)
-- Lightning Web Component Issue: (leave this empty)
+---
+title: Short Title
+status: DRAFTED
+created_at: YYYY-MM-DD
+updated_at: YYYY-MM-DD
+pr: (leave this empty until the PR is created)
+---

+# Short Title

-# Summary
+## Summary

 Brief explanation of the feature.

-# Basic example
+## Basic example

 If the proposal involves a new or changed API, include a basic code example.
 Omit this section if it's not applicable.

-# Motivation
+## Motivation

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?